ksimeono/macsGESTALT/README.md

 ### Outputs
 * All outputs are stored in the `/TreeUtils/clone_trees` directory
 * Outputs include json: `clone_XX.json` and newick: `clone_XX.json.newick` files for each processed clone
-* Corresponding outputs from our study are available at: XXX
+* Corresponding outputs from our study are available at: http://dx.doi.org/10.17632/t98pjcd7t6.1

 ## Step 5: Build master edgelist & visualization
 This step consists of another R Notebook `make-edgelist.Rmd`, which takes all individual newick clone trees produced in the previous step and collates them into one master tree.
 This step also adds back cells from clones that did not have a corresponding phylogeny (e.g. due to chromosomal instability and barcode integrant duplication).
 These trees are merged and stored as an "edgelist".
 Edgelists can be easily converted to other useful data structures in R, such as a graph using the R package `igraph`.
 This can then be readily visualized as a circle packing plot (as in our paper) or different tree shapes using `ggraph`.
 A vignette on how to visualize an annotated example phylogeny from our metastasis data using `igraph` and `ggraph` is also included at the end of the R Notebook.
-All data files and code for this step are available through Mendeley Data: XXX.
+All data files and code for this step are available through Mendeley Data: http://dx.doi.org/10.17632/t98pjcd7t6.1.

 ### Inputs
 * The `/TreeUtils/clone_trees` directory containing `clone_XX_for_tree.txt` files
 * `final_classifications.txt` for clones which do not have corresponding phylogenies
-* Additionally, trees can be annotated with single-cell transcriptional information, example scRNA-seq cell metadata (from a Monocle 3 cds) from our metastasis datasets is available here: XXX, files named `cds_colData.txt`
+* Additionally, trees can be annotated with single-cell transcriptional information, example scRNA-seq cell metadata (from a Monocle 3 cds) from our metastasis datasets is available here: http://dx.doi.org/10.17632/t98pjcd7t6.1, files named `cds_colData.txt`

 ### Scripts
 * R Notebook: `make-edgelist.Rmd` performs all collation steps and includes a visualization vignette